osmandapp/web/main/docs/user/navigation/car-play.md

 1. [Setup](#setup)
 2. Settings in the app
+    - You can use voice prompts to listen to route guidance, report problems on the road, and find the nearest gas station.
 3. Navigation Menu.
 4. Selecting an end point
+5. To create a route, you must enter a destination on the CarPlay screen or in the app.
+6. The navigation app provides information about your current position on the map, driving directions, distance to the next turn, and arrival time at your destination.
+7. You can use voice prompts to listen to route guidance, report problems on the road, and find the nearest gas station.
+8. Once you've selected a location, press Start or Go to start your route.
+9. As you drive, the vehicle screen will display detailed route instructions, including turns, distances, and arrival times.
+10. If you want to change your route or select a different location, you can use Siri voice commands or press the appropriate buttons on the screen.
+11. After completing a route, you can disconnect CarPlay by disconnecting your iPhone from the vehicle's multimedia system.

 :::note
 All categories for route endpoint selection, [History](#history), [POIs](#poi-categories), [Markers](#map-markers), [Search](#address-search), [Favourites](#favorites), and [Tracks](#tracks) may contain no more list items than your vehicle's multimedia system provides.
 Typically in most vehicles, lists are dynamically limited to 12 or 24 items.
 This means that the list in CarPlay may not be complete.
 The total number of items and the actual number of items displayed is indicated under the folder name.